Welcome everybody to the Year 2 section of the website.

 Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day.
 Please label bottles and refill them each day.

-Children are welcome to bring a healthy snack such as fruit and vegetables to school each day for snack time, but are also offered a piece of fruit from school each day.
-Please don’t send in nuts due to children in school with allergies.
-Bread sticks and milk can be purchased at the start of each half-term (please speak to the school office about this.)
+Children are welcome to bring a healthy snack such as fruit and vegetables or breadsticks to school each day for snack time, but are also offered a piece of fruit from school each day.
+Please do not send in nuts due to children in school with allergies.
+Milk can be purchased at the start of each half-term, please speak to the school office about this.

 English

-Our English curriculum consists of Read, Write, Inc, Get Writing and Pathways to write.
+Our English curriculum consists of Read, Write, Inc, Ready Steady Write, Ready steady Read and Ready Steady Spell.

 Read Write Inc. is a systematic phonics scheme.
 It teaches children the sounds in English, the letters that represent them, and how to form the letters when writing.
 Children then read words and storybooks that are carefully matched to the sounds and words being taught, this allows them to read confidently.
 Their home reading book is also carefully matched to the sounds they are learning in phonics.
 Children are taught to read words by identifying the sounds and special friends in the word.
 They then use 'Fred Talk' to read the words.
 Children practise 'Fred in your head' to build fluency before 'Speedy reading'.